MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 In our case, the element that we want to access is the `div.col-8`.
 But there's multiple `div.col-8` in our page, so we don't want any `div.col-8`; we want the closest one to our button.

-We can then use the `.closest()` method and give it the selector of the element we want to retrieve:
+We can then use the `.closest(...)` method and give it the selector of the element we want to retrieve:

 ```js
 $("i.fa-trash-alt").parent().click(function (event) {